-- All students will be issued with a photographic ID card and a breakaway college lanyard upon enrolment. - All students should wear their lanyard at all times while on college property (this includes social areas and while moving between buildings). - Lanyards are to be worn around the neck and not tied to bags/arms or hanging out of pockets.
-All staff have a responsibility to challenge any student or staff member not wearing a lanyard. - If a student refuses to wear their lanyard, they should be asked to leave college property until such time that they are wearing a lanyard.
-If they continue to refuse or have to be repeatedly told to wear it, disciplinary action should be taken, in the absence of exceptional circumstances. - In exceptional cases related to Special Education Needs or Disability (SEND) there may be a reason why a staff/student member cannot wear a lanyard around their neck.
-In this instance a formal request must be made to the Head of Student Services & Supported Education outlining reasons why and providing any supporting evidence. - In workshops/high risk environments, students will be asked to remove their lanyard for certain tasks by their tutor.
-As an alternative, a clip will be provided so that identification is still displayed in these sessions. - Students who have lost their ID card and/or College lanyard must go to the Digital Engagement Team to be issued with a replacement.
-You can be issued with one replacement free of charge but any issued after this will incur a £5 fee. - Students who have not lost their ID card and college lanyard but have forgotten to bring it must report to the Digital Engagement Team (or
+- All students will be issued with a photographic ID card and a breakaway College lanyard upon enrolment - All students should wear their lanyard at all times while on College property (this includes social areas and while moving between buildings) - Lanyards are to be worn around the neck and not tied to bags/arms or hanging out of pockets.
+All staff have a responsibility to challenge any student or staff member not wearing a lanyard - If a student refuses to wear their lanyard, they should be asked to leave College property until such time that they are wearing a lanyard.
+If they continue to refuse or have to be repeatedly told to wear it, disciplinary action should be taken, in the absence of exceptional circumstances - In exceptional cases, related to Special Education Needs or Disability (SEND), there may be a reason why a staff/student member cannot wear a lanyard around their neck.
+In this instance a formal request must be made to the SEND Manager outlining the reasons why and providing any supporting evidence.
+The supporting evidence should give specific details as to why an individual is unable to wear a lanyard around their neck.
+An example of supporting evidence would be a Doctor's letter or a Health and Safety Officer.
+If the evidence supports the request the individual will be issued with an exemption letter by the SEND Manager that sets out that they are exempt from wearing a lanyard around the neck.
+It should also detail the alternative method of identification agreed with the individual which should be the wearing of identification on a clip that is clearly visible.
+A record of this decision should be recorded onto an individual's learner record or staff record as appropriate

-- report to reception in Newark and Gainsborough) to be issued with temporary identification.
-Students who repeatedly forget their lanyard should be subject to a disciplinary sanction. - When a student leaves or withdraws from a course, they should be requested to hand in their ID card, holder and lanyard on the last day of attendance to a member of staff.
-Returned ID cards and college lanyards should be returned to the Digital Engagement Team. - If a student is asked to leave by the College, they should be requested to hand in their ID card and college lanyard of the last day of attendance to a member of staff.
-Returned ID cards and college lanyards should then be returned to the Digital Engagement Team.
+- In workshops/high risk environments, students will be asked to remove their lanyard for certain tasks by their tutor.
+As an alternative, a clip will be provided so that identification is still displayed in these sessions - Students who have lost their ID card and/or College lanyard must go to the Digital Engagement Team to be issued with a replacement.
+You can be issued with one replacement free of charge but any issued after this will incur a £5 fee - Students who have not lost their ID card and College lanyard but have forgotten to bring it must report to the Digital Engagement Team (or report to reception in Newark) to be issued with temporary identification.
+Students who repeatedly forget their lanyard should be subject to a disciplinary sanction - When a student leaves or withdraws from a course, they should be requested to hand in their ID card, holder and lanyard on the last day of attendance to a member of staff.
+Returned ID cards and College lanyards should be returned to the Digital Engagement Team - If a student is asked to leave by the College, they should be requested to hand in their ID card and College lanyard of the last day of attendance to a member of staff.
+Returned ID cards and College lanyards should then be returned to the Digital Engagement Team.